Feeld/junior-infra-task/report.md

 ### Disadvantages:

-* Further analysis on pricing should be performed.
+* Costs can increase fast depending on the system size.

 ## Google Cloud Stackdriver